+Graham Wardlow

-Graham WardlowManaging Director, Luxfer MEL Technologies Age: 56
+Divisional Managing Director, Luxfer MEL Technologies Age: 57

 Graham Wardlow was appointed Managing Director of Luxfer MEL Technologies (LMT) in October 2017, following the merger of Luxfer's MEL Chemicals and Magnesium Elektron Alloys businesses.
-Luxfer's Magnesium Powders business was subsequently made part of LMT in early 2022.
+Luxfer's Magnesium Powders business was subsequently incorporated into LMT in early 2022, and Mr. Wardlow's job title was updated to Divisional Managing Director effective January 1, 2025.
 Mr. Wardlow joined Magnesium Elektron in 1984 and undertook several technical and commercial roles before becoming Managing Director of the Magnesium Elektron Alloys business in 2008 and Divisional Managing Director of MEL Chemicals in May 2017.
 Mr. Wardlow holds a degree in Materials Engineering from Imperial College, University of London, as well as an M.B.A. from Keele University.